 ARISTA rewards and showcases young business leaders from Quebec that stand out and demonstrates leadership and innovation in their category, whether by their professional success or by their contribution to the community.

-2. Pre-selection event: more than 100 members will debate to select 3 finalists in each category amongst all applications.
+2. Pre-selection event: more than 100 members will debate to select 3 finalists in each category amongst all applications on March 1st, 2018.

-4. Gala ARISTA: the 9 winners will be announced at our prestigious gala to be held on May 29th, 2017 in Montreal.
+4. Gala ARISTA: the 9 winners will be announced at our prestigious gala to be held in May 2018 in Montreal.

 Quebec Young Executive

 The candidate must assume a position of executive, that is to say performing tasks that include supervising personnel or managing an area of activity, within an Enterprise or an Organization and on the Reference date.

 Quebec Young Professional

 The candidate must, for the majority of their professional activities, practice their profession and be a member in good standing of a Québec recognized professional order governing the practice of this profession or be a member of a professional association supervising the practice of this profession on the Reference date.

 Quebec Young Self-employed individual

 The candidate must work by themselves, either directly or through an Enterprise of which they are the sole shareholder or shareholder with Related persons, in the course of the year prior to the Reference date.
 They must conduct business with one or more Enterprises or Organizations.
 They must not have employees and must not have had employees in the course of the year prior to the Reference date.